 Tim Daly's charcoal drawing employs one of the oldest and simplest methods: rubbing something dirty on a slightly bumpy surface.
 Tim was able to evoke a sense of interior light with his skillful use of charcoal.

 Suzanne Scherer and Pavel Ouporov (an artistic duo), Jessica Lenard, Bruce Waldman and Elizabeth Harington all make intaglio prints, or etchings.
 They coat a metal plate with a resist and draw skillfully and idiosyncratically thru the resist with a stylus.
-Then they etch the plate with acid, which burns the drawing into the metal in relief.
+Then they etch the plate with acid, which dissolves the drawing out of the metal.
 When ink is rubbed on and off the plate, it sticks in the drawing crevices and not the rest of the plate.
 A wet piece of paper is pressed onto the plate with a powerful press, pushing the paper fibers into the engraved areas and absorbing the ink into the fibers.
 The artists also add tone to the print in various ways, such as by adding metal particles (aquatint) creating more surface to hold washes of ink rather than lines.

 Some of the etchings have been scanned and printed large on similar if not identical papers to reveal the corrosive details.
 I call these expanded etchings.
 This process was developed when I worked with Elizabeth Harington in the 1990's.
 There is sometimes a violent world hidden within an etching.